The Dobkin Technique to Delay Brain Death

 While current medical methods cannot entirely prevent heart attacks, there is an emergency procedure that can save lives.
 A simple technique can reduce or delay the possibility of brain damage and brain death to a heart attack victim for up to an hour—or more.

+If this procedure saves one life, it is fully worth all the time and effort I have spent in research.
 The Technique seeks to prevent or delay the irreversible brain damage thought to occur when no oxygen reaches the brain for four minutes.1 It is used as a time-buying procedure to save the lives of heart attack victims and victims of suffocation, drowning, respiratory failure, and drug overdose.
 Perhaps it will even help SIDS (crib death) or stroke victims until proper medical equipment and personnel are summoned and arrive.

 The Technique can be applied by a child or may be self-administered in almost any home.
 It takes less than 30 seconds to initiate and the results are as immediate.
 2 It works on both conscious and unconscious victims.
 It can be explained on the phone in under a minute.
 Almost everyone has heard of a boy drowning in cold water—then, after half an hour of submersion, being resuscitated with no ill effects and no brain damage.
 The Canadian Medical Association Journal documented such a drowning: After half an hour of complete submersion, a boy was rescued from the icy waters where he fell.3 He was resuscitated and, with proper medical treatment, had no lasting side effects.
 There was no cerebral damage, although his brain received no oxygen for over half an hour.